bodhi-root/guitar-tabs/src/songs/Monster Magnet - Space Lord.md

 A (same as last time)
 You'll sing...
 Space Lord Mother

-Emaj               D             A7
+Emaj            D A7       E          D  A7
 I left my throne a million miles away
-I drink from your tit
+I drink from your tit.
 I sing your blues every day
-Now give me the strength
-To split the world in two yeah
-I ate all the rest and now I've gotta eat you
+Now give me the strength To split the world in two yeah I ate all the rest and now I've gotta eat you

 (back to the E, A verse strumming)
-Well I sing
+Well I sing...

 (E, A strumming)
 Built in my nightmares and using my name